deric/es-dedupe/README.md

 is not large enough.
 Increment `-b` and `-m` parameters with caution!
 ES returns at most `b * m` documents, eventually you might hit maximum POST request size with bulk requests.

+A log file containing documents with unique fields is written into `/tmp/es_dedupe.log`.

+By design ES aggregate queries are not necessarily precise.
+Depending on your cluster setup, some documents won't be deleted due to inaccurate shard statistics.

 ## Performance

 Most time is spent on ES queries, choose `--batch` size wisely!